Frequently Asked Questions

 In summary, the school needs to gather evidence to support their application to NZQA.
-It can be a formal assessment from a registered psychologist, or from a class C assessor.
+It can be a formal assessment from a Registered Psychologist or Class-C Assessor.
 However, the school could, and often should, gather school evidence as well: such as a timed writing sample, spelling test results, results from standardised reading tests, and teacher/SENCO opinion based on trials of reader/writer (or other special assessment condition) in Yr 9-10.

 Your child’s school should be able to tell you what they require to convince NZQA that your child needs special assessment conditions.
 There will be a person at the school who is responsible for making these applications.

 “Trouble with executive skills isn’t a diagnosis or a learning disability on its own.
 But it’s a common problem for kids who learn and think differently.
 All kids with ADHD have difficulties with executive function.
-And many kids with specific learning disabilities have challenges in some executive skills”.
+And many kids with SLDs have challenges in some executive skills”.

-Certainly, in many cases of SLD we have seen there are difficulties in varying degrees and combinations of all three of the main areas identified on the understood.org website:
+Certainly, in many cases of SLD we have seen difficulties in varying degrees and combinations of all three of the main areas identified:

 Please be aware an assessment is a snapshot of the student’s performance on the day.
 The student’s school and the parents/caregivers may well have different perspectives on the student’s ability.
 All formal and diagnostic data, conclusions, suggestions, recommendations and relevant opinions should be taken into account when deciding on future actions to benefit the student.